 The Louisville Slugger Blue Flame Pitching Machine belongs to the one-size-fits-all category.
 You can use it to throw virtually any type of ball including fast pitch softballs, dimple balls, plastic balls.
 It even has the clearance to throw soccer and volleyballs.

 Equally adjustable is the speed of the balls coming out of this machine.
 Simply turning the screws on its frame let you decide whether you want to throw balls at a relatively slow 18 miles per hour.
 Or do you want the batter to handle hard balls coming in at 45 mph.

 Its maximum speed limit for plastic and light flight balls touches the 60mph mark.
 You can also use it to throw slowpitch softballs at up to 12-inches arch.
-Or, if you just want to teach your little one proper swing mechanics, simply set this machine to throw level pitches.
+Or, if you just want to teach your little one proper swing mechanics, simply set this soft toss pitching machine to throw level pitches.